johnlwhiteman/pandoc-markdown-toolchain/README.md

-# markdown-pandoc-toolchain  (v0.0.1)
+# pandoc-markdown-toolchain

-A ready-to-run Docker image that provides a collection of tools for those who write in markdown and use pandoc to convert to other formats.
+A ready-to-run Docker environment that provides a collection of tools and other goodies for those who like to write in markdown and use pandoc to convert to other formats.

-* asymptote (asy) (2.47)
 * blockdiag (2.0.1)
 * ditaa (0.9)
 * figlet (2.2.5)
-* graphviz (2.40.1-6)
 * kindlegen (2.9)
 * matplotlib (3.2.2)
 * matplotlib-venn (0.11.5)